-Still, O.J. was found liable for the wrongful death of the two victims in his civil trial because the plaintiffs were able to prove he was responsible by a preponderance of the evidence.
+Still, O.J. was found liable for the wrongful death of the two victims in his civil trial.
+The plaintiffs were able to prove O.J.'s responsibility for the deaths by a preponderance of the evidence.

 Elements of a Wrongful Death Lawsuit

-In order to bring a successful wrongful death cause of action, the following elements must be present:
+To bring a successful wrongful death cause of action, the following elements must be present:

-- Medical malpractice that results in decedent's death;
+- Medical malpractice that results in death

-- Automobile or airplane accident;
+- Automobile or airplane accident

-- Occupational exposure to hazardous conditions or substances;
+- Occupational exposure to hazardous conditions or substances

-- Criminal behavior;
+- Criminal behavior

-- Death during a supervised activity.
+- Death during a supervised activity

 Damages in a Wrongful Death Lawsuit